salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2018-12-19-application-badging.md

 Or, in Objective-C, use the builder with: `sfmc_setApplicationControlsBadging:@(YES)`

 Once your application takes ownership of badging during SDK configuration, the MobilePush SDK will no longer set badges reflecting Inbox message unread count.

+For more information about configuring the SDK, see [Configure the SDK]({{ site.baseurl }}/get-started/apple.html#4-configure-the-sdk) for more information.